Skip to content

 Fieldwork: Appropriate dress code for field research varies on the specific environment and nature of the research.
 Please discuss specifics with those supervising you in the field and with the department safety lead.
 The U.S. Geological Survey (USGS) Survey Manual (SM) of Occupational Safety and Health Program Requirements is a helpful resource.

-If you will need to use deptartment vehicles: Complete the State of Utah Driver Certification training.
+If you will ever need to use a deptartment vehicle: Complete the State of Utah Driver Certification training.

 If you will be doing any U of U related travel: Complete Concur travel training.
-Then, schedule a meeting with the Department Travel Facilitator in 383 FASB to set up your account.
+Then, schedule a meeting with the Department Travel Facilitator to set up your account.

 If you will be working with sensitive student data: Complete the online FERPA review training.
 It takes about 10-20 minutes to complete.

 Go to My Learning - Bridge (bridgeapp.com), under "Learn" (upper lefthand corner) search and complete the "Active Shooter Preparedness" training.
-It is just a few minutes long.
 It is less than 10 minutes long.

-Talk to your supervisor or Deptartment Administrative Staff about any job-specific trainings you may need to take.
+Talk to your supervisor about any job-specific trainings you may need to take.

 Please be kind and respectful to the custodial team.
 If you have any concerns, please let the Department Administrative Manager know.